 You can't promote knockoffs, brand-name replicas or goods wrongfully advertised as authentic brand-name.

-Products from endangered or threatened species
+Live animals and products from endangered or threatened species

 Online gambling and lotteries, or games of skill

 You can't promote any kind of lottery, gambling game applications or gambling websites.
 We also don't accept ads for fantasy sports or other online prize-based games that require payment for entry.